ericwq/examples/tty/client.md

   - `payload`,
   - `direction`.
 - [`Connection::send()`](#how-to-send-a-packet) transfroms `Network::Packet` into `Crypto::Message`.
-- `Crypto::Message` is a utility calls for crypto.
+- `Crypto::Message` is a utility class for crypto.
 - `Crypto::Message` contains the following fields:
   - `Nonce`: contains `direction` and `seq` fields in `Network::Packet`.
   - `text`: contains `timestamp`, `timestamp_reply` and `payload` fields in `Network::Packet`.